naa986/easy-video-player/easy-video-player/readme.txt

 * Embed MP4 video into your website
 * Embed responsive video for a better user experience while viewing from a mobile device
-* Embed HTML5 video which are compatible with all major browsers
+* Embed HTML5 video which are compatible with major browsers
 * Embed video with poster images
-* Embed video with autoplay
+* Embed video with autoplay if the device and browser support it
 * Embed video with loop
 * Embed video with muted enabled
 * Customize the video player using classes
-* Embed video using MediaElement player or default WordPress video player
+* Embed video using MediaElement player
-* Embed videos into AMP pages

-=== Easy Video Player Extensions ===
+=== Easy Video Player Add-ons ===

 * [MediaElement Skin 1](https://noorsplugin.com/wordpress-video-plugin/)
 * [User Only Videos](https://noorsplugin.com/easy-video-player-user-only-videos/)